Symphony No. 3 (Hanson)

 Symphony No. 3 (1938) is a symphony in four movements composed by American composer Howard Hanson (1896–1981).
 The first three movements were finished in 1936, a revision in 1938 added the finale movement to the symphony.
 A typical performance time is approximately 36 minutes.
 The work, commissioned by the CBS Symphony Orchestra, was written in commemoration of the 300th anniversary of the first Swedish settlement in Delaware in 1638.

 Instrumentation

-Symphony No. 3 is scored for two flutes, one piccolo, two oboes, one English horn, two clarinets in B♭, one bass clarinet, two bassoons, four horns in F, three trumpets in C, three trombones, one tuba, timpani, and strings.
+Symphony No. 3 is scored for two flutes, one piccolo, two oboes, one English horn, two clarinets in B♭, one bass clarinet, two bassoons, one contrabassoon, four horns in F, three trumpets in C, three trombones, one tuba, timpani, and strings.